General Mental Health Trivia

 Answer: Increased homelessness and inadequate care

-Question: Who founded the National Committee for Mental Hygiene in 1908?
+Question: Who started the National Committee for Mental Hygiene in 1908?

 Answer: Clifford Beers